 How do you get there?

-    The Visitors Center and Museum is located on the main road that leads directly into the United States Military Academy at West Point.
+The Visitors Center and Museum are located on the main road that leads directly to the United States Military Academy at West Point.

 Be mindful of the signs, though, as Google maps initially had me turning off into another parking lot that did not seem part of the West Point Visitors Center & Museum.

 The Museum & Visitors Center is a popular destination for all types of visitors.

 Because of its popularity, it is often more crowded during warmer months and on the weekends.

 During my visits to the area, I noticed people coming to visit the:

 - Visitors Center & Museum ONLY (like me)